Rosenthal Kalabus & Therrian

 Why You Need an Experienced Domestic Violence Lawyer in Addison

-If you’ve been accused of domestic violence in Addison, you need a knowledgeable attorney fast.
+If you’ve been accused of domestic violence in Addison, you need a knowledgeable Addison domestic violence lawyer fast.
 The stakes are too high, and the consequences can affect every part of your life.
+It is crucial to seek legal counsel as soon as possible to ensure your rights are protected throughout the process.

 Even if the accusation seems minor or exaggerated, the effects can be devastating: